jayfang88/poodle-jump/README.md

 Within Poodle Jump, users are able to:
 - Select desired game difficulty
 - Move the poodle left and right in the game
+- Wrap around the edge to prevent boundaries and falling off the screen
 - View the current high score